madper/passenger/src/agent/Core/SpawningKit/README.md

 ### The preparation and the HandshakePrepare class

 Inside the process running SpawningKit, before forking a subprocess (regardless of whether that is going to be a preloader or a worker), various preparation needs to be done.
-For example:

- * If applicable, finding a free port for the worker to listen on.
+This preparation work is implemented in Handshake/Prepare.h, in the HandshakePrepare class.

+Here is a list of the work involved in preparation:

- * Creating a work directory for the purpose of performing the handshake.
-See section: The handshake. **Note**: the "work directory" in this context refers to this directory, not to the Unix concept of current working directory (`getpwd()`).
+ * Creating a temporary directory for the purpose of performing a handshake with the subprocess.
+This directory is called a "work directory".
+Learn more in sections "The handshake and the HandshakePerform class" and "The work directory". **Note**: the "work directory" in this context refers to this directory, not to the Unix concept of current working directory (`getpwd()`).
+ * If the application is not SpawningKit-enabled, or if the caller explicitly instructed so, HandshakePrepare finds a free port for the worker process to listen on.
+This port number will be passed to the worker process.
- * Dumping important information that the subprocess should know of, into the work directory.
+ * Dumping, into the work directory, important information that the subprocess should know of.
 For example: whether it's going to be started in development or production mode, the process title to assume.
+This information is called the _spawn arguments_.
  * Calculating which exact arguments  need to be passed to the `exec()` call.
 Because it's unsafe to do this after forking.

-This is implemented in Handshake/Prepare.h, in the HandshakePrepare class.

 ### The handshake and the HandshakePerform class